skp10/Major_Project/proposal.md

 ## TimeLine...
-- start time - 14 April 2017 (Use my easter break to work on it) Finish Time of my Project - June 3rd
+- start time - 14 April 2017 (Use my easter break to work on it)

+It would take about 2-3 weeks to get basic game going.
+(JUST BASIC GAME MOVEMENTS AND INTERACTION WITHOUT ANY LEVELS OR GRAPHICS)
+Finish Time of my Project - June 3rd
 During my progress, I would take different Pictures/Screen shots and also videos to document and to make my presentation.
 I would try to be as clear, neat, and organized as possible.